The Plastic Plague: How Our Convenience Kills Aquatic Life

 Sea lions

 Sea lions are another example of marine animals affected by plastic waste.
 While other aquatic animals may consume plastic items by mistake, sea lions become entangled in plastics.
 The most common items that threaten sea lions are fishing lines, plastic packing bands, and rubber bands.
 A study demonstrated that Eastern Steller sea lions that are threatened by extinction are impacted mostly by plastic packing bands and rubber bands that end up around their necks.
-Their population has already declined by 80% 40 years ago, but with the plastic waste, they become even more on the edge of extinction because of plastics that can cause severe infection or death.
+Their population has already declined by 80% 40 years ago, but with plastic waste, they become even more on the edge of extinction because of plastics that can cause severe infection or death.

 Fish